ashleyfae/laravel-elasticsearch/readme.md

 Gets the index of a given model.

-#### `elastic:reindex {model : Model alias name.} {--migrate}`
+#### `elastic:reindex {model : Model alias name.} {--migrate} {--max=}`

 Performs a re-indexing.

-Pass `--migrate` if you want to migrate to an entirely new index.
+- Pass `--migrate` if you want to migrate to an entirely new index.
 This is recommended if you've adjusted the index properties.
+- Pass `--max=123` if you want to stop after a certain number of records.
+Note that due to batching this will be rounded to the nearest batch/chunk.

 ### Documents